valleyofdoom/PC-Tuning/README.md

     Get-MMAgent
     ```

 - Optionally use the command below as an example to disable a given setting.
-If you left Superfetch and Prefetch enabled in section [11.16.
-Superfetch and Prefetch](#superfetch-and-prefetch), then you likely want the prefetching related features enabled
+If you left Superfetch and Prefetch enabled in section [Superfetch and Prefetch](#superfetch-and-prefetch), then you likely want the prefetching related features enabled

     ```powershell
     Disable-MMAgent -MemoryCompression